-Global grant-sponsored teams may provide or receive training in various settings, including universities, hospitals, and companies, and may stay in a range of places, such as Rotary members' homes, university dormitories, and hotels.
+Teams sponsored by global grants may provide or receive training in various settings, including universities, hospitals, and companies, and may stay in Rotary members' homes, university dormitories, hotels, or other places.
 Training may last for any length of time, and more than one team may travel on a single grant.
 Training team costs must meet the \$30,000 global grant minimum for total project cost, including team member expenses and other grant activities.